11:00 am – 12:45 pm

 - Harriet Zurndorfer, Discussant

-In this panel, historians and political scientists analyse historical and contemporary Chinese concepts of the future from 1840 to nowadays.
-China’s mid-19th century crises sparked new ideas about how the ‘future’ might take shape; in place of the traditional cyclical pattern, some thinkers conceived the future in terms of linear progression.
-The first paper by Laura Pflug looks at the statecraft writings of a Hui Confucian scholar Jiang Xiangan (1795–1854) who formulated suggestions for saving China from foreign colonialist encroachment.
+In this panel, historians and political scientists analyse historical and contemporary Chinese concepts of the future from the 1930s to nowadays.
 During the late Qing and Republican period, weilai (未來 remote future) and jianglai (將來 imminent future) were applied increasingly to legitimise particular policies.
 One example is the argumentation current in the 1930s for the introduction of the fabi (法幣) currency replacing the centuries-old silver standard, discussed in the paper by Christine Moll-Murata.
-Linking up with financial governance, the next paper by Jörn-Carsten Gottwald shows how under the impact of the financial crisis of 2007/2008, new concepts of the future of financial transaction on a global scale were developed in the framework of big paradigms such as “Belt-and-Road” or “China Dream”.
-The fourth paper by Laura De Giorgi focuses on Chinese attitudes towards Artificial Intelligence and offers an explanation of how “futurist” technology is turning to the past as a source of confidence and legitimation, thus echoing patterns of the nineteenth-century reflections on the future concept.
+The rise of the nuclear age in the 1950s and 1960s triggered perspectives on the future that oscillated between hope and fear.
+Laura Pflug’s paper looks at the rhetoric of future images in the conflict between the Republic of China on Taiwan and the People’s Republic of China from the 1950s until the detonation of the Chinese nuclear bomb in 1964.
+The contribution by Jörn-Carsten Gottwald and Anna Caspari shows how under the impact of the financial crisis of 2007/2008, new concepts of the future of financial transaction on a global scale were developed in the framework of big paradigms such as “Belt-and-Road” or “China Dream”.
+Laura De Giorgi’s paper focuses on Chinese attitudes towards Artificial Intelligence and offers an explanation of how “futurist” technology is turning to the past as a source of confidence and legitimation, thus echoing patterns of the nineteenth-century reflections on the future concept.

 Christine Moll-Murata, “China’s Future as Anticipated by Economists and Financial Specialists in the Republic of China, 1911–1949”